 Apparently, the jumbo was still traveling at 100 miles an hour (160 kilometers an hour) when it ran onto the grass at the end of the paved runway overrun area after coming in to land.
 The Bangkok Post was later to comment, “It was a miracle a fire leading to many deaths had not occurred,” adding that the landing had also been a “fiasco” in that, as explained later, some systems on the aircraft “assumed” it was about to take off, which for a moment it was.

+The Thai authorities were miffed to discover Qantas staff had removed the quick access data recorder but finally asked the then highly respected Australian Transport Safety Bureau (ATSB) to investigate the incident.
+After all, in the absence of significant injuries, and with damage limited to Australian property, the Thais preferred to take a backseat.
 This was a fortunate decision, as the final 186-page ATSB report into the incident is an exceptionally complete and lucid document by any standards.
 For the technically minded, it is like a detective story in that there is enough basic information for the reader to draw his or her own conclusions regarding what might or might not have happened had this or that parameter been different.